meeyoungPH/eastside-study-buddies/README.md

 # eastside-study-buddies
-A collection of notes from our study group session.
+A collection of notes from our study group sessions.